shoubhikraj/xtb-win-build/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/shoubhikraj/xtb-win-build/total)

 # xtb-win-build
-Aims to provide precompiled binaries for xTB, xtb4stda and stda softwares developed by Grimme group.
+Aims to provide precompiled Windows binaries for xTB, xtb4stda and stda softwares developed by Grimme group.
+The zip files provided are completely self sufficient i.e. there is no need to install anything else.
+The built executables are found in the release section.

+# Compilation method:

 The softwares are natively compiled with Intel C/C++ and Intel Fortran v2021.4 compilers.
-You also need meson for xTB4sTDA and sTDA softwares.
+You also need meson for building xTB4sTDA and sTDA softwares.
 CMake is also required, it is provided by the Visual Studio or Visual Studio build tools, when they are installed.
-The built executables are found in the release section.

 ## Method to build xTB